-VII.
+VIII.
 RELATED WORK

-This paper extends a prior work on cloud-integrated BSNs [5].
-This paper formulates a more realistic problem (Section III) than the one in [5] by accommodating decision variables available in Simmer's sensor nodes.
-Moreover, this paper leverages an evolutionary game theoretic algorithm that possesses stability (i.e. reachability to at least one Nash equilibria) in configuring BSNs while a genetic algorithm is used in [5].
-As stochastic global search algorithms, genetic algorithms lack stability.
+This paper extends a prior work on cloud-integrated BSNs [7].
+Compared to [7], this paper formulates a more realistic problem by accommodating parameters configurable in Simmer's sensor nodes1.
+Moreover, this paper uses an evolutionary game theoretic algorithm that possesses stability in configuring BSNs while a genetic algorithm is used in [7].
+As stochastic search algorithms, genetic algorithms lack stability.

-Various architectures and research tools have been proposed for cloud-integrated sensor networks including BSNs [6]-[11].
-Hassan et al. [6], Aberer et al. [7], Gaynor et al. [8] and Boonma et al. [9] assume three-tier architectures similar to BitC and investigate publish/subscribe communication between the edge layer to the cloud layer.
+Various architectures and research tools have been proposed for cloud-integrated sensor networks including BSNs [8]-[13].
+Hassan et al. [8], Aberer et al. [9], Gaynor et al. [10] and Boonma et al. [11] assume three-tier architectures similar to BitC and investigate publish/subscribe communication between the edge layer to the cloud layer.
 Their focus is placed on push communication.
 In contrast, BitC investigates push-pull hybrid communication between the sensor layer and the cloud layer through the edge layer.
-Yuriyama et al. propose a two-tier architecture that consists of the sensor and cloud layers [10].
-The architectures proposed by Yuriyama et al. and Fortino et al. [11] are similar to BitC in that they leverage the notion of virtual sensors.
+Yuriyama et al. propose a two-tier architecture that consists of the sensor and cloud layers [12].
+The architectures proposed by Yuriyama et al. and Fortino et al. [13] are similar to BitC in that they leverage the notion of virtual sensors.
 However, they do not consider push-pull (nor publish/subscribe) communication.
 All the above-mentioned work do not consider adaptive/stable configurations of sensor networks as BitC does.